Preventing the Spread of Dog Leptospirosis in Matthews, NC

 Leptospirosis is a zoonotic bacterial disease that can affect both humans and animals.
 The Leptospira bacteria can be found in water and soil just about anywhere in the world, including right here in North Carolina.
 What makes leptospirosis a concern is the fact that it can be found in so many places and can make pets very, very ill if it is not caught and treated quickly.

-At Caring Hearts Animal Hospital, our veterinarians understand the risks posed by this disease.
-That’s why we recommend the leptospirosis vaccine for dogs.
+At Caring Hearts Animal Hospital in Matthews, our veterinarians understand the risks posed by this disease.
+That’s why we recommend the dog leptospirosis vaccination.
 Cats are rarely affected and experience only mild symptoms, so they do not need to be vaccinated.
 Vaccinating your pet not only protects them from infection; it also prevents the disease from spreading to other animals and people.

 Areas of High Risk